 How to resolve California payroll tax problems?

 The ideal way to address these problems is to pay the government the full amount, including penalties and interest.
-You should also consider having a tax lawyer to work with you if you want to dispute the EDD’s findings.
+You should also consider having a tax lawyer to work with you if you want a payroll tax resolution & dispute the EDD’s findings.
 Bear in mind that in California, payroll tax assessment and appeals can be a complicated procedure for individuals without an expertise of the state tax law and the regulations of EDD.

 You would need a lawyer if you want to appeal your case to a judge if negotiations with the EDD did not result in a resolution.
 Our tax attorneys at the Enterprise Consultants Group know how to abate penalties and work out payment arrangements that won’t put you out of business.
 Give us a call for a free confidential consultation at 800-950-2237